-Written by Ryan on Friday the 3rd of August 2018.
+Written by Active Minds on Friday the 3rd of August 2018.

 For many of us, the summer months means holidays, but for people living with dementia and their carers, holidays can often be a source of stress and something which is avoided.
 However, just because you or your loved one are living with dementia, does not mean that you cannot enjoy some time away, whether that be abroad or in the UK.
 A holiday can be really beneficial way to spend some quality time with loved ones, relaxing, enjoying each other’s company, having new experiences and simply taking time out of your day-to-day life to unwind and rest.
 However, whilst a holiday should be an enjoyable experience for a person with dementia, there are a number of precautions you can take to ensure the holiday goes as smoothly as possible, for you and your loved one.